milk-v/milkv.io/docs/meles/getting-started/boot.md

 ## Download images and tools

-##### Here are the steps to burn the image to EMMC boot, if you want to use SD boot click here: [Install an image to MicroSD Card](../installation/install-an-image-to-microsd-card.md).

 You need to use the fasboot utility to burn the image into the eMMC.

 - Commands for installing the fasboot utility on Linux: `sudo apt-get install android-tools-adb`.